Olney1/Slack-ChatBot-OpenAI-Solutions-Architect/README.md

 **Send a POST request**

-With the bot set up in your private channel and permissions granted, you can now test the application by sending a POST request to the /slack/events endpoint.
-You can either do this directly via the Slack channel that the bot is installed in.
-Or, you can use tools like Postman to easily send POST requests.
+With the bot added to a private channel and the right permissions granted via the Slack dashboard, you can now test the application by sending a POST request to the /slack/events endpoint.
+You can do this directly via the private Slack channel that the bot is installed in.
+You may need to reinstall the Slack bot into the workspace if you have added or changed permissions.

-The body of the request should contain a JSON object representing a Slack event.
-This should mimic the format of the event objects that Slack sends to your bot.
-You can refer to the Slack API documentation for examples of these event objects.

 **For example, a message event might look like this:**